jbehley/point_labeler/README.md

 ## Build

-On Ubuntu 16.04, most of the dependencies can be installed from the package manager:
+On Ubuntu 16.04 and 18.04, most of the dependencies can be installed from the package manager:
 ```bash
 sudo apt install git libeigen3-dev libboost-all-dev qtbase5-dev libglew-dev catkin
 ```